 Manufacturers are dealing with the strain caused by factory and plant closures, which is slowing down supply chains and reducing production.
 For the many U.S. organizations that depend heavily on Chinese factories, it’s a stark reminder that their supply chains are not as resilient as they might have thought.
 In fact, more than 40% of businesses do not have a plan in place to address supply chain disruption in China.

 In the retail sector, for example, approximately 20% of U.S supply chains are dependent on Chinese suppliers.
 Losses are predicted to hit $700 million from March 9 through to April 20.

 As Tom Derry highlighted, “For a majority of U.S businesses, lead times have doubled, and that shortage is compounded by the shortage of air and ocean freight options to move product to the United States, even if they can get orders filled.”

 In light of the ongoing trade wars, companies have already been looking to shift their supply chain dependency away from China.
 But if China emerges as the first nation to recover from coronavirus, it may be a smart move to stay put.

 How can group purchasing organizations tackle the impact of coronavirus?

-Group purchasing organizations can help businesses impacted by a reduction in supply by leveraging the power of large-group contracts they hold.
+Group purchasing organizations can improve the supply chain businesses are currently utilizing.
+GPOs help those impacted by a reduction in supply by leveraging the power of large-group contracts they hold.
 Suppliers will inevitably want to maintain their largest contracts during this time of crisis and small to mid-size businesses won’t want to be overlooked.
 Joining a GPO is a solution for businesses facing crisis due to reduced supply.